php-repos/phpkg-documentations/credential-command.md

 ## Introduction

-If your project needs to use external packages, Saeghe needs to read repositories from GitHub.
+f your project needs to use external packages, `phpkg` needs to access repositories on GitHub.
-It needs to have an access token to read repositories.
+In order to do so, it requires an access token.
-You can use the `credentail` command to add your token.
+You can use the `credential` command to add your token.

 > **Note**
 > If you already have an environment variable named `GITHUB_TOKEN` with your GitHub token, then you don't need to do anything.